← All posts

 Pricing changes occasionally.
 The structure has been stable for several years.

 Verdict.
 Decent fit if you want a CutListOptimizer-style web tool with a cleaner UI and only run small jobs.
 If you cut sheets weekly, the part limits push you to pay quickly.
-At which point CutListCalc (free during early access) or staying on MaxCut (one-time payment, no recurring) both make more financial sense.
+At which point CutListCalc (free, no paid tier) or staying on MaxCut (one-time payment, no recurring) both make more financial sense.

 CutListOptimizer